bamert/dotfiles/README.md

 ## General
-The configs in this repo are arranged such that they can be easily setup as symlinks with [GNU Stow](https://www.gnu.org/software/stow/).
+The configs in this repo are arranged such that they can be easily set up as symlinks with [GNU Stow](https://www.gnu.org/software/stow/).

 ```
 git clone https://github.com/bamert/dotfiles.nvim ~/dotfiles